 ☑ Organize (a) meet-and-greet session(s) and book relevant parties ahead of time.

-First impressions are lasting impressions, so it’s crucial to make the first day count and for new employees entering a company to start off on the right foot.
-The goal is to create a seamless and interactive onboarding process, making the employee feel at ease and welcomed.
+First impressions are lasting impressions, so it’s crucial to make the first day count and for new joiners entering a company to start off on the right foot.
+The goal is to create an engaging onboarding experience, making the new joiner feel at ease and welcomed.

-Five key steps and activities that will help ensure a successful onboarding for the first day:
+Five key steps and activities that will help ensure the best first day:

 ☑ Schedule a morning coffee date with the HR point-of-contact upon arrival;

 ☑ Give a tour of the office and facilities (or of your social platforms if your team works remotely);

 ☑ Organize a special team welcome event and department meet-and-greet;

-☑ Introduce new employee to department heads, teams and colleagues;
+☑ Introduce the new joiner to department heads, teams and colleagues;

 ☑ Review information about the employee handbook and answer questions;

 ☑ Go over the first week’s schedule and expected work hours;